 Like so many hikes in Kananaskis Country, this one is unofficial.
 That means you won’t find signage of any sort letting you know you’re on the right trail.
 Fortunately it’s pretty obvious.

-If you’re driving on Highway 40, drive south from the Trans-Canada Highway for 49 kilometres.
-Turn right onto Kananaskis Trail, and then 2.1 kilometres later turn right again onto the Smith-Dorrien-Spray Trail.
-Drive for another 2.8 kilometres to reach an unsigned pullout pictured below.
+If you’re driving on Highway 40, drive south from the Trans-Canada Highway for 49 km.
+Turn right onto Kananaskis Trail, and then 2.1 km later turn right again onto the Smith-Dorrien-Spray Trail.
+Drive for another 2.8 km to reach an unsigned pullout pictured below.
 If you get to the Peninsula Day Use Area you’ve gone a couple of hundred metres too far.

 Pull in and park by the locked gate.
 Note there is signage for the High Rockies Trail in the parking lot- as this is the end of the section of High Rockies Trail from Blackshale to Peninsula.

 Description of the South End of Lawson Hike

 This is such a worthwhile hike for the effort – reward ratio.
 In just two hours you can be standing on the summit, enjoying the views.
 Note that the last 10 minutes of hiking require a bit of easy scrambling.
 There are excellent hand and footholds and only a minor amount of exposure.

 The hike starts off easily at the locked gate.
 Follow the flat, curving road for 1.2 km.
 Along part of the road there is a flume – the V-shaped structure pictured two photos below, that reroutes water from Kent Creek.

 Near the end of the flume and directly across from the set of stairs pictured below is the start of the trail up to the South End of Lawson.
 Cross the small creek and start hiking up on the obvious trail.
 It’s steep immediately.

 Views on the South End of Lawson hike

 Once you’re on the trail, all route-finding issues are over.